60 mg/10 mL injection

 increase in the amount of nitrogen components in the blood stream, blood in urines,

 Uncommon side effects (reported in 1 to 10 patients out of 1000 patients) include:

-delirium, nervousness, hallucination, agitation, abnormal brain function, cerebral haemorrhage, and seizure.
+severe confusion, nervousness, hallucination, agitation, abnormal brain function,

-blood clots in the femoral artery (thrombosis), extra heart beats, decrease in heart rate, diffuse leak of fluid from the
+heart beats, decrease in heart rate, diffuse leak of fluid from the capillaries (small

 decrease in blood oxygen.

 Lack of white blood cells associated with high fever (febrile neutropenia), metabolic